tibetan-nlp/tibetan-spellchecker/doc/standard-syllable-structure.md

 - ར
 - ལ

+### Constraints on འ suffix

+The འ suffix only appears in syllables with:

+- one prefix
+- zero or one superscript
+- no subscript
+- no vowel

+There seems to be only one case (བརྡའ་) where འ is suffix in a syllable with a superscript letter, so the rule might be "with no superscript", with only this exception.
+This rule is not documented in grammar books and can be challenged.
+These rules do not apply to འི, འུ or འོ suffixes.

 ### Simplification of contraints on suffixes

 Mixing suffix, second suffix and grammatical suffix, the following can appear after the main stack: